KaiNorberg/PatchworkOS/README.md

 <ins>**2.
 Building**</ins>

-Before building Patchwork, ensure you have make, GCC and NASM installed, you will need to use Linux, other systems like WSL *might* work, but i make to guarantees.
+Before building Patchwork, ensure you have make, GCC, NASM and mtools installed, you will need to use Linux, other systems like WSL *might* work, but i make to guarantees.

 Once everything is installed, navigate to the cloned repository and run the ```make all``` command.
 You should then find a ```PatchworkOS.img``` file in the newly created bin directory.